Feminism: Cinema

 Feminist cinema, advocating or illustrating feminist perspectives, arose largely with the development of feminist film theory in the late 1960s and early 1970s.
 Women who were radicalized during the 1960s by political debate and sexual liberation; but the failure of radicalism to produce substantive change for women galvanized them to form consciousness-raising groups and set about analysing, from different perspectives, dominant cinema's construction of women.
-Differences were particularly marked between feminists on either side of the Atlantic.
 1972 saw the first feminist film festivals in the U.S. and U.K. as well as the first feminist film journal, Women & Film.
 Trailblazers from this period included Claire Johnston and Laura Mulvey, who also organized the Women's Event at the Edinburgh Film Festival.
 Other theorists making a powerful impact on feminist film include Teresa de Lauretis, Anneke Smelik and Kaja Silverman.
 Approaches in philosophy and psychoanalysis fuelled feminist film criticism, feminist independent film and feminist distribution.

 It has been argued that there are two distinct approaches to independent, theoretically inspired feminist filmmaking.
 'Deconstruction' concerns itself with analysing and breaking down codes of mainstream cinema, aiming to create a different relationship between the spectator and dominant cinema.
 The second approach, a feminist counterculture, embodies feminine writing to investigate a specifically feminine cinematic language.
 Bracha L. Ettinger invented a field of notions and concepts that serve the research of cinema from feminine perspective: The Matrixial Gaze.
 Ettinger's language include original concepts to discover feminine perspectives.
 Many writers in the fields of film theory and contemporary art are using the Ettingerian matrixial sphere (matricial sphere).

 During the 1930s–1950s heyday of the big Hollywood studios, the status of women in the industry was abysmal.
 Since then female directors such as Sally Potter, Catherine Breillat, Claire Denis and Jane Campion have made art movies, and directors like Kathryn Bigelow and Patty Jenkins have had mainstream success.
 This progress stagnated in the 1990s, and men outnumber women five to one in behind the camera roles.